RobotLocomotion/drake/drake/examples/Cars/README.md

 Running the Simulator
 ---------------------
-To adjust these instructions for Windows, see notes at the end of this section.
+The following commands work in Linux and OS X. To get them to work in Windows, see the notes at the bottom of this document.

 ```
 cd drake-distro/drake/examples/Cars